stockbal/fiori-samples/README.md

 ## Known bugs

 - `sap.m.UploadSet` does not allow multi selection if `instantUpload` is disabled.
 Due to a bug it will be rendered anyhow if the property is not changed (e.g. `None` during read-only and `MultiSelect` during edit mode)
-- The count in the upload section control does not get refreshed after a new attachment get's uploaded
-  Possible solutions:
-  - Manually update the title text with the current count
-  - Find correct `context` for the `ODataListBinding` creation so the `attachment/$count` binding get's refreshed properly